SSoelvsten/bdd-benchmark/README.md

 intermediate result.

-The interesting thing about this benchmark is, that even though the BDDs grow near-exponentially, the number of variables is fixed (64) and the number of Apply operations is too (76).
+The interesting thing about this benchmark is, that even though the BDDs grow near-exponentially, the initial BDD size grows polynomially with N, it always uses 64 variables number and 76 Apply operations.

 ```bash
 make run/tic-tac-toe N=20